Startup activity in the United States has grown well beyond the coasts, as cities nationwide see the impact start-ups have on local economies.

 Get Smarter — Together

 While some startups are leery of working with agencies, we think clear communication around inputs and outcomes help avoid any issues.
-Dónde, the startup we’re currently helping, asked what we wanted out of our collaboration.
+I think about Dónde, a former startup we once helped, and how they once asked what we wanted out of our collaboration.
 My answer was, “I want us to make each other smarter.”

-There will be some immediate wins, for the startup and for the agency.
+There will be some immediate wins for the startup and the agency.
 But we believe the long-term relationship is the biggest benefit.
 In some cases, many of the startups we’ve worked with will become partners or clients.

-Simply put — working with startups is a smart path to success.
+Simply put — working with startups is a smart path to success and benefits all parties involved.